-Join Paul Nowak for an in-depth discussion in this video Numeric peg system: Linking numbers to pictures, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Numeric peg system: Linking numbers to pictures, part of Learning Study Skills.

 - In this video I'll show you how to memorize a 10 item grocery list.
 You might think it's difficult to remember such a list especially in order, but I want you to know that your brain is more than capable of memorizing this list with the help of a memory strategy called the Numeric Peg System.
 The Numberic Peg System can be used to memorize a list of items like the 10 shown here.
 But you can also use it to remember a presentation or things that you've read.
 The reason it's called the Numeric Peg System is because each number is going to get pegged to a visual, something you can picture in your mind.

 For example, the number one is going to be pegged to a pencil, something you can easily visualize.
 I need you to remember that right now that one is associated to pencil.
 Why?
 Because it has the same general shape as a pencil.
 Before we worry about memorizing the 10 item list we need to visualize each number.
 So remember that one is a pencil.
 Two is a swan.
 Again, this is simply because the number two happens to be shaped like a swan.
 Before we proceed, make sure that you've committed that to memory.